ValKmjolnir/Balloon-OS/README.md

 ## Environment

-Ubuntu 16.04.6-LTS-amd64
+Ubuntu 18.04-LTS-amd64

 ## System Test Environment

 qemu-system-i386

-if having problems compiling like this:
+if having problems compiling like this(in ubuntu 16.04):

 ```C++
 /usr/include/stdint.h:26:10: fatal error: bits/libc-header-start.h: No such file or directory